rbeauchamp/AutoLLaMo/README.md

 ## 🚀 Features

-- 🔄 Architected to expand its capabilities by creating its own Plugins
+- 🔄 Designed to expand its capabilities by creating its own Plugins
 - 🔌 Extensibility with Plugins

 ## 🛠️ Prerequisites